-To get inside after normal opening hours, we met the Roman Guy for a VIP group tour and walked towards the famous monument as dusk settled in.
+To get inside after normal opening hours, we met for a nighttime group tour and walked towards the famous monument as dusk settled in.

 From the outside, the Colosseum is dramatically lit at night, so I was curious to see what it was like inside without the crowds.

-The lack of a line would be almost unthinkable during the day but the sparser crowds was already making this a less stressful visit.
+The lack of a line would be almost unthinkable during the day but the sparser crowds were already making this a less stressful visit.